diegobit/OSX-ASUS-UX32A/README.md

   - [ACPIBatteryManager](https://bitbucket.org/RehabMan/os-x-acpi-battery-driver)
   - [ApplePS2SmartTouchPad](http://forum.osxlatitude.com/index.php?/topic/1948-elan-focaltech-and-synaptics-smart-touchpad-driver-mac-os-x/): touchpad and keyboard (this is set to ISO and italian keyboard layout)
   - [AsusNBFnKeys](http://forum.osxlatitude.com/index.php?/topic/1968-fn-hotkey-and-als-sensor-driver-for-asus-notebooks/)
-  - [Brcm\*](https://bitbucket.org/RehabMan/os-x-brcmpatchram): bluetooth (If you have a different wireless card download *BrcmFirmwareRepo.kext* from the official repo, NOT from here, because this one only works on this wireless card)
+  - [BTFirmwareUploader](http://forum.osxlatitude.com/index.php?/topic/2925-bluetooth-firmware-uploader/): bluetooth (it seems to work better than [BrcmPatchRAM](https://bitbucket.org/RehabMan/os-x-brcmpatchram) (If you have a different wireless card download *BrcmFirmwareRepo.kext* from the official repo, NOT from here, because this one only works on this wireless card)).
   - DummyHDA: to use Apple's audio driver (If you have issues: a [complete Audio guide](http://forum.osxlatitude.com/index.php?/topic/1946-complete-applehda-patching-guide/), a [very good automatic patcher](http://www.insanelymac.com/forum/files/file/496-applehda-patcher/))
   - [EAPDFix](http://forum.osxlatitude.com/index.php?/topic/3084-eapdjack-sense-fix-no-audiojack-sense-issue-after-sleep/): to fix audio after sleep.
 As an alternative, try [CodecCommander](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/overview)
   - [FakePCIID\*](https://bitbucket.org/RehabMan/os-x-fake-pci-id): to make wifi and USB 3.0 work